 Wrapping Up

-There's a plethora of CI/CD tools available to the market today, some with more maintenance, some with less, some are faster or claim to be more user friendly.
-The important thing here, no matter the vendor you go with, is to make sure the tool fits your team's goals.
-We see it all of the time with K8s, since it's well known it must work well for us, but this couldn't be further from the truth in most cases.
+There's a plethora of CI/CD tools in the market today—some require more maintenance, some are faster, some claim to be more user‑friendly.
+The key is ensuring the tool fits your team's goals.
+We see the same assumption with Kubernetes: “It must work well for us,” but that's often not the case.

-CI/CD gives teams to automate and test the initial part of your DevOps lifecycle, which is very important when it comes to developer experience.
-Introduce friction from the gate and you'll have unhappy developers.
-Pair an awesome CI tool with Cycle and the whole process from build to deploy is seamless and friction free.
+CI/CD automates and tests the initial part of your DevOps lifecycle, which is critical for developer experience.
+Introduce friction at the gate and you'll have unhappy developers.
+Pair an awesome CI tool with Cycle, and the process from build to deploy becomes seamless and friction‑free.
 Choose wisely!